Jbat1Jumper/PyApiMaker/README.rst

-PyApiRpcTerminal
+PyRpcTerminal
 ----------------

-This is an *PyApiRpc* component made to run in a *PyApiRpcServer*.
+This is an *PyRpcApi* component made to run in a *PyRpcServer*.
 This is a complete terminal embedded in a web page.
 It uses *JQuery*, *JQueryTerminal* and *JQueryMouseWheel*, and they are embedded in the package and served in the server, so you can use this in a local network and dont worry about them.